 Artificial fragrances and other chemicals in baby wipes pose no danger to babies because they are used externally.
 Most Baby wipes contain lotion, propylene glycol, and fragrances that can be harmful to your dog and can cause diarrhea and vomiting to dogs.

 Dogs are covered in fur which retains chemical substances for far longer than human skin does.
 This means that any toxins will remain on your dog’s coat long after you have wiped them down.

 It’s important to remember that products meant for humans are designed with safety considerations for them and not for your dog.
 The Pure and Natural Pet Grooming & Cleansing Wipes are specifically formulated for your pet and their sensitive skin.
-Available in soothing Green Tea Wipes or relaxing Lavender Wipes.
-Our eco-friendly, biodegradable, and flushable wipes, feature Jojoba Oil that can reduce dryness on their skin & coat, and Calendula Oil that will soothe dry skin and speed the healing process.
+Available in soothing Fragrance-Free Wipes for all pets or relaxing canine Lavender Wipes.
+Our eco-friendly, biodegradable wipes, feature Jojoba Oil that can reduce dryness on their skin & coat, and Calendula Oil that will soothe dry skin and speed the healing process.

 Ear issues in dogs are very common, and in most cases, these issues are mild and can be treated with simple home care and grooming.

 Due to how they are structured, dog ears are prone to many issues, and must be cared for properly and on a regular basis.
 The canine ear canal is more vertical than that of a human, forming an L-shape that tends to hold in fluid.
 This makes dogs more prone to ear infections.

 Many dog owners have learned to recognize the telltale signs of an ear infection: whining, scratching, and head shaking are often the first symptoms of the problem.
 Dogs with long and hanging ears like Bloodhounds or Basset Hounds are more likely to be affected by ear infections.